Dynamically Masking Sensitive Data Using Dremio

-The amount of information that industries must keep safe is ever-increasing due to how easy is to collect data from customers, patients, employees, etc. Now more than ever, is very critical that we ensure that data security and privacy remain a priority to protect against expensive threats.
+The amount of information that industries must keep safe is ever-increasing due to how easy it is to collect data from customers, patients, employees, etc. Now more than ever, it is very critical that we ensure that data security and privacy remain a priority to protect against expensive threats.

 Dremio provides a powerful and flexible set of security features that integrate with the controls deployed across enterprise systems, and provides additional capabilities for masking and uniform, fine-grained security policies no matter where the data is managed.

 In this tutorial we will walk through the steps of dynamically masking data so it is only visible by those who have been authorized.
 We will use a dataset that contains social security numbers and salary information, we will use Dremio to mask this data, and then we will try to visualize the data using a BI client.

 To get the most of this tutorial, we encourage you to complete getting oriented to Dremio and working with your first dataset tutorials.
 It is also important to note that the feature that we are about to demonstrate is available only on the Enterprise Edition version of Dremio.

 In this tutorial we will work with a predefined dataset that we have already loaded into Dremio and contains the following information:

 - Employee ID

 - Last Name